epics-modules/asyn/docs/source/asynDriver.rst

   * - getPortName
     - \*pportName is set equal to the name of the port to which the user is connected.
   * - registerPort
     - This method is called by drivers.
 A call is made for each port instance.
       Attributes is a set of bits.
-Currently two bits are defined: ASYN_MULTIDEVICE and ASYN_CANBLOCK.
+Currently three bits are defined:
-      The driver must specify these properly. autoConnect, which is (0,1) for (no,yes), provides the initial value for the port and all devices connected to the port. priority and stacksize are only relevant if ASYN_CANBLOCK=1, in which case asynManager uses these values when it creates the port thread with epicsThreadCreate().
+      ASYN_MULTIDEVICE, ASYN_CANBLOCK, and ASYN_DESTRUCTIBLE.
+The driver must
+      specify these properly; see the Theory of Operation section. autoConnect, which is (0,1) for (no,yes), provides the initial value for the port and all devices connected to the port. priority and stacksize are only relevant if ASYN_CANBLOCK=1, in which case asynManager uses these values when it creates the port thread with epicsThreadCreate().
 If priority is 0, then the default value epicsThreadPriorityMedium will be assigned.
 If stackSize is 0, the default value of epicsThreadGetStackSize(epicsThreadStackMedium) will be assigned.
+The
-The portName argument specifies the name by which the upper levels of the asyn code will refer to this communication interface instance.
+      portName argument specifies the name by which the upper levels of the asyn code will refer to this communication interface instance.
 The registerPort method makes an internal copy of the string to which the name argument points.
   * - registerInterface
     - This is called by port drivers for each supported interface.
 This method *does not* make a copy of the asynInterface to which the pasynInterface argument